-10021 Balls Ford Road, Suite 100 Manassas, VA 20109 703.330.5300 College of Technology College of Business and Criminal Justice College of Culinary Arts College of Health Science, Medical Careers Institute
+College of Business and Criminal Justice College of Culinary Arts College of Health Science, Medical Careers Institute

-Virginia Beach is the main campus of ECPI University and offers associate's , bachelor's and master's degree programs in a studentcentered environment that promotes hands-on learning, schedule flexibility, and frequent faculty/student interaction.
+Virginia Beach is the main campus of ECPI University and offers associate's , bachelor's and master's degree programs in a student-centered environment that promotes hands-on learning, schedule flexibility, and frequent faculty/student interaction.
 Equipment currently found on the job is utilized to further enrich student learning and valuable student learning resources are also available.
 Day, evening, and weekend classes are available for resident, online, and hybrid classes.